 - Name and address of current employer (plus name and address of previous employer if you have been at your current job for less than two years)

 - All credit obligations and expenses, including housing, child support, credit card payments, loan payments, etc.

 - All asset information, including the value of all of your accounts: checking, savings, investments, retirement, etc.

-- Gross income amount, which can include secondary income sources.
-If applicable – you do not need to list alimony, child support, or separate maintenance agreements if you do not want to have that income taken into consideration
+- Gross income total, which can include secondary income sources.
+You do not need to list alimony, child support, or separate maintenance agreements if you do not want to have that income taken into consideration

 If you're buying a home, you'll also need:

 - Address of your prospective home

 - Estimated purchase price of your prospective home and closing date